 History of the Mudi

-A medium-sized herding dog hailing from Hungary, the Mudi dog has been around since the 19th century.
-The original name for Hungarians, the Magyars, began keeping sheepdogs around the end of the ninth century—at that time, the breed were only grouped into two categories, large or small, as pedigree breeding and the classification of dogs didn’t start until the second half of the 19th century.
+The Mudi dog has been around since the 19th century.
+The original name for Hungarians, the Magyars, began keeping sheepdogs around the end of the 9th century.
+At that time, the breed was only grouped into two categories—large or small—as pedigree breeding and the classification of dogs didn’t start until the second half of the 19th century.

-Sometime around 1930, Dr. Deszö Fényesi, who was a director of the museum in Balassagyarmat, was one of the first breeders to began breeding the small Mudi sheepdog separately.
-He has been credited for naming the breed, which was officially recognized by 1936.
+Sometime around 1930, Dr. Deszö Fényesi, a director of the museum in Balassagyarmat, was one of the first to breed the small Mudi sheepdog separately.
+He is credited for naming the breed, which was officially recognized in 1936.

-World War II severely impacted several Hungarian breeds—in fact, some almost disappeared, and the Mudi was already a rare breed.
-In the 1960s, the breed was rehabilitated, and a few years later a new breed standard was written by Dr. Zoltan Balassy when applying for FCI recognition (the main differences between the original standard and the new one were accepted sizes and colors).
-The new breed standard was approved in 1966, but few remained interested in breeding Mudi dogs—which still remains the case today.
+World War II severely impacted several Hungarian breeds.
+Some almost disappeared, and the Mudi was already rare.
+In the 1960s, its population was rehabilitated, and a few years later a new breed standard was written by Dr. Zoltan Balassy when applying for FCI recognition.
+This accepted different sizes and colors.
+The new standard was approved in 1966, but few remained interested in breeding Mudi dogs.

-However, the restoration of the breed continued over the next few decades, and another new standard was written yet again in 2000 to include some of the original colors—in 2004, the Mudi appeared on a Hungarian postage stamp to honor the dogs, which are considered national treasures, and they were also recorded in the Foundation Stock Service the same year.
-The Mudi is currently the only herding breed that includes the merle color and as well as solid white-colored dogs.
+The restoration of the breed continued over the next few decades, and another new standard was written in 2000 to include some of the original colors.
+In 2004, the Mudi appeared on a Hungarian postage stamp to honor the dogs, which are considered national treasures, and they were added to the Foundation Stock Service the same year.
+The Mudi is currently the only herding breed that includes the merle color and solid white coats.

-Today the Mudi remains very rare—there are no more than a few thousand Mudi worldwide, with the greatest numbers being in Hungary, followed by Finland.
-The breed is scarce in other parts of the world, including the United States, Europe, and Canada.
-However, these dogs are still a sought-after working breed, and are happiest when herding both cattle and sheep; the breed still actively herds with Hungarian shepherds and their flocks containing as many as 500 sheep.
+Today, the breed remains very rare.
+There are only a few thousand Mudis worldwide, with the greatest numbers being in Hungary, followed by Finland.
+While it's difficult to find elsewhere, these dogs are still a sought-after working breed.
+They still actively herd with Hungarian shepherds and their flocks containing as many as 500 sheep.

-The Mudi has also been used as a search and rescue dog in both Finland and the United States.
-The breed excels at agility, obedience, and flyball, among other dog sports; they’ve been eligible to compete in companion events since 2008, and more recently, they were approved to compete in the Miscellaneous Class effective June 27, 2018, represented by the Mudi Club of America.
+Mudis have also been used as search and rescue dogs in Finland and the United States.
+The breed excels at agility, obedience, and flyball among other dog sports.
+They’ve been eligible to compete in companion events since 2008, and more recently, they were approved to compete in the Miscellaneous Class on June 27, 2018, represented by the Mudi Club of America.

-The Mudi is a vocal and alert breed that’s adaptable and eager to please, so they are very trainable (and they will have to be taught not to bark unnecessarily).
-They are also wary of strangers and therefore can make excellent watchdogs, especially because they’re always enthusiastic about having a job to do.
-They are generally friendly with other household pets and make a gentle, affectionate companion for children and families as long as they have been trained and socialized properly.
+The Mudi is a vocal and alert dog that’s adaptable and eager to please, so they are very trainable.
+Basic obedience lessons can begin as early as seven weeks of age.
+These dogs are also wary of strangers and make excellent watchdogs, especially because they're enthusiastic about having a job to do.
+This also means that owners will need to train the Mudi against excessive barking if it becomes too much.
+They are generally friendly with other household pets when raised together, but care should be taken to introduce your Mudi to plenty of new animals as a puppy to encourage a social temperament.
+These dogs make gentle, affectionate companions for children and families as long as they have been trained and socialized properly.

 Common Health Problems